Deathclaw: Appearances

 While Deathclaws normally feature as enemies since their debut appearance in the first Fallout, they have also featured as non-player characters.
 In Fallout 2, the player encounters Goris, a kindly, talking Deathclaw who wears a robe in an attempt to obscure his identity, in Vault 13, home of the previous game's protagonist.
 Goris can be recruited as a companion.
 Deathclaws were portrayed in a more sympathetic light in Fallout 4 - one quest involves reuniting a Deathclaw mother with her stolen egg.
 The Wasteland Workshop downloadable content of Fallout 4 allows the player to capture and tame Deathclaws, as well as the "Wasteland Whisperer" perk in Fallout 76, although it has been noted to suffer from glitches causing the deaths of the tamed animals.

-Deathclaws were intentionally omitted from Season 1 of the Fallout television series, but are planned to be included in Season 2.
+Deathclaws were intentionally omitted from Season 1 of the Fallout television series, but were included in Season 2.
 Leaked set photos demonstrated a practical effects Deathclaw suit.
 Their live-action design, also seen in a collectible figurine, is somewhat different than the Deathclaw's in-game appearances, with a more upright posture and longer horns.
-Season 2's trailer shows Lucy MacLean and the Ghoul being attacked by a Deathclaw and running into the saloon of the town of Goodsprings, first introduced in Fallout: New Vegas.
-Polygon theorized that the Deathclaws in the show may be a reference to a notorious Deathclaw-infested quarry north of Goodsprings that is highly dangerous for low-level players, and that the show's characters may run into them early on.